rschristopher/ischristtrue.com/src/ancient-views/index.md

 ## Failure of the modern worldview

 Western civilization was born from a Christian worldview.
-Unfortunately, we succumbed to pride, starting in the age of scholasticism and again in the [enlightenment](../modern-views/enlightenment.md), which produced our modern rationalistic secular worldview, denying God and it is now producing nihilism.
+Unfortunately, we succumbed to pride, starting in the age of scholasticism and again in the [enlightenment](../modern-views/enlightenment.md), which produced our modern rationalistic secular worldview, denying God, which produces nihilism.
+We obviously wanted to keep the fruits of Christendom (the morality, the epistemology, even the subordinating principle to make sense of other worldviews), but without God, and we wanted to avoid nihilism.
+We thought we had it.
-Our secular worldview had been subordinating ancient worldviews, pushing them beneath our own intellect and passions.
+Our secular worldview has been trying to subordinate ancient worldviews, pushing them beneath our own intellect and passions.
+But it is failing, and thus nihilism has become inevitable.

 When we claim ancient worldviews are "superstitious nonsense", we are presupposing knowable objective truth, that we *know* what is and what is not truth (and thus what is nonsense).
+As we fall into nihilism we increasingly lose that subordinating principle, and we can't really discern truth from nonsense (as truth becomes relative).
-Ironically, this nihilistic worldview has become the default worldview that we in our modern age are born into (worship of self).
+Ironically, this nihilistic worldview has become the default worldview that we in our modern age are born into (our culture went from no one believing nonsense to now everybody believing nonsense and trying to keep an open mind about it).

-This is why we've seen so many shallow modern religions in western culture, because we are subordinating the ancient religious traditions of our ancestors into our secularism.
+This is why we've seen so many shallow modern religions in our modern culture, because we are subordinating the ancient religious traditions of our ancestors into this nihilistic secularism.
 This is why, for example, so many people in modern churches don't seem to actually believe what they're preaching (because they don't believe it -- if they did they would behave very differently).

-So what happens when this subordinating principle fails, when we can't subordinate the ancient gods beneath our intellect and passions?
-What happens when those competing worldviews (the ancient gods) are no longer subordinated?
+So what happens when this subordinating principle fails completely, when we can't subordinate the ancient gods beneath our intellect and passions?
+What happens when those competing worldviews (the ancient gods) are no longer subordinated at all?

 We are living through exactly such a failure.
 As modernism gives way to postmodernism and nihilism, that is, the rejection of knowable objective truth, than gone too is the subordinating principle that kept those ancient worldviews bound to their respective mythology textbooks.